Naouri17/profile/README.md

 ## 🎤 Workshop and Conferences

-- Attended the 2019 International Cyberspace Conference  "<a href="http://www.cybermatics.org/CyberCon/CyberDI2019/contact.html" target="_blank"> as Conference chair.  </a>" at <a href="https://en.ustb.edu.cn/">Beijing</a>, China
--
 - Attended IEEE International Intelligent Internet of Things Conference 2023 on <a href="https://www.ieee-smartiot.org/" target="_blank"> Internet of Things (IoT)"</a> at Xining, China.

 - Presented paper titled "**Task Offloading for Smart Glasses in Healthcare: Enhancing Detection of Elevated Body Temperature**" at 1<sup>th</sup> SmartIoT 2024 conference, Xining, China.